The Low-Down On Spanish Car Road Tax

 The initials IVTM actually stand for Impuesto Sobre Vehículos de Tracción Mecánica, which is the Spanish term for vehicle tax, or as we would say in the UK - Road Fund License.
 It amounts to the same thing.
 If you own any sort of motor vehicle inlcuding motorcycles and you’re going to be driving on Spanish roads, it is a compulsory tax – and a word of warning here - they can and will impound your vehicle if you are found without a valid car tax (IVTM) receipt.
 So make sure you do not give the traffic police the opportunity!

 How Much Does Spanish Road Tax Cost?

-We’ve already indicated that the price of car tax here in Spain is cheaper than in the UK, but whereas in the UK the price (according to engine size, age of vehicle, emissions etc), here in Spain it varies according to the type of vehicle, horsepower (Potentia Fiscal), and the region in which it is registered.
+We’ve already indicated that the price of car tax here in Spain is cheaper than in the UK, but whereas in the UK the price is calculated on the engine size, age of vehicle and emissions etc, here in Spain it varies according to the type of vehicle, horsepower (Potentia Fiscal), and the region in which it is registered.
 To give you some sort of an idea of cost, take a car of 1600cc or above.
 The cost of IVTM for Madrid would be 161 euros, Seville 170.26, Zaragoza 179.20 and Malaga 173.05 euros.

 When Is Spanish Road Tax Due?

 Payment is normally due at the end of April each year and the payment period stretches from March to May.
 If you are late within payment, you can still apply but you will be charged a small fine – however – be warned – as we said earlier, if you are stopped by the police and you don’t have a valid IVTM, your car can be towed away and impounded.
 In some rare cases your bank account can even be embargoed!